MetaCell/c-elegans-app/README.md

 ### Populate the Docker Compose DB

 First, you need to have your docker compose services running (ensure you are running the `docker compose -f deployment/docker-compose.yaml up` command).
-Then, run the following script that will take all the data from `raw-data`, process them and insert them in the postgresql db
+Then, run the following script that will take all the data from `data/db-raw-data`, process them and insert them in the postgresql db

 ```
 bash applications/visualizer/backend/populate-db.bash compose